mesosphere/dcos-docs-site/pages/docs/1.10/installing/local/index.md

 ---
+layout: layout.pug
-post_title: Install DC/OS with Vagrant
+title: Install DC/OS with Vagrant
-nav_title: Local
+navigationTitle: Local
-menu_order: 3
+menuWeight: 3
 ---

 DC/OS Vagrant uses Vagrant and VirtualBox to create a cluster of virtual machines on your local machine that can be used for demos, development, and testing with DC/OS.